elfekym/github-codepipeline/README.md

 # GitHub CodePipeline, Lambda example

+This is a playground based repo, for providing examples for different Serverless Features that AWS Can provide using it's automated Pipeline integration with github.

-This is a "walking skeleton" application that you can modify to create a Continuous Delivery / Continuous Deployment (CD) Pipeline with [AWS CodePipeline](https://aws.amazon.com/codepipeline/), and [GitHub](https://github.com/) as a source repository provider.
+This is an application that you can modify to create a Continuous Delivery / Continuous Deployment (CD) Pipeline with [AWS CodePipeline](https://aws.amazon.com/codepipeline/), and [GitHub](https://github.com/) as a source repository provider.

 CD Pipelines define the application to be deployed using an ["Infrastructure as Code"](https://en.wikipedia.org/wiki/Infrastructure_as_code) (IaC) strategy, and in our case we use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) as our IaC tool.
 The definition of the application to be deployed can be found in the [`application.yaml`](./application.yaml) template.